Are you sensitive to all sorts of things around you, like other people’s feelings, nature, beauty, or even the lighting in your room?

 6. Feel deeply

-HSPs feel things very deeply (Aron, n.d.).
-They feel happiness, enjoyment, and gratitude more deeply than most people do (Andersen, 2018), which means that they fully appreciate and cherish their loved ones.
-Positive experiences can make an HSP practically radiate good vibes, making them uplifting and thrilling to be around.
+HSPs feel happiness, enjoyment, and gratitude more deeply than most people do (Andersen, 2018; Aron, n.d.), which means that they fully appreciate and cherish their loved ones.
+Positive experiences can encourage an HSP to practically radiate good vibes, making them uplifting and thrilling to be around.

 All these also mean that HSPs love deeply and profoundly (Andersen, 2018), and they truly see the value in their partners and the love that they share.
 Those on the receiving end of an HSP’s love are fortunate to have them in their lives.